 The 3rd Annual reimagine Health Research Symposium will be held on Thursday, January 21, 2021.
-Attendees will be able to attend the symposium in-person at our Phoenix Biomedical Campus or virtually via Zoom.
+Attendees will be able to attend the symposium virtually via Zoom.

 The symposium will focus on current topics in the areas of Intervention and Prevention of important diseases that are impacting humankind.
 It will emphasize approaches for a variety of diseases and crises — including COVID-19, cardiovascular disease, cancer, opioid addiction and the challenge of needing to develop novel antibiotics.
 Attendees will learn from and engage with leading experts who will present and discuss contemporary treatment and prevention strategies in the areas of drug discovery, vaccine development, addiction management, the use of artificial intelligence, as well as ethical and social factors contributing to these approaches.

 Chief Scientific Officer and Senior Vice President, Sanofi